-3. By way of background, the mortgage subsidy was part of the compensation package offered by the Bank to staff going back to the 1990's.
+- 4. By way of background, the mortgage subsidy was part of the compensation package offered by the Bank to staff going back to the 1990's.
 In this regard, the EBRD had followed a common practice within the financial community at the time to provide a mortgage subsidy to employees to offset the high cost of housing in London.
 However, given that the subsidy was only beneficial to staff who had purchased a property and had a mortgage, the Bank reviewed and revised its benefit package in 2011-12 and introduced a so-called "flex allowance" for all new staff, which also replaced the mortgage subsidy for existing staff who opted to receive the flex allowance, which is defined in the Staff Handbook as "the monthly flex allowance payable to eligible Staff Members pursuant to the Directive on General Compensation" ("Flex Allowance").
-Unlike the specifically targeted mortgage subsidy, the Flex Allowance, which is based on a percentage of a staff member's gross base salary, may be used for a variety of purposes, including commuting, housing, and childcare.

-1 As used herein, the term "locally hired" refers to staff holding so-called "local positions" as defined in the Bank's Procedure on Entering Employment, Section 1.2.
-Prior to the introduction of the Flex Allowance in 2012, both locally hired staff as well as staff with expatriate status were eligible for the mortgage subsidy.
+Unlike the specifically targeted mortgage subsidy, the Flex Allowance, which is based on a percentage of a staff member's gross base salary, may be used for a variety of purposes, including commuting, housing, and childcare. - 5.
+Nevertheless, the Bank considered that the mortgage subsidy could not lawfully be unilaterally abolished for existing staff who, at the time, were eligible for the subsidy.
+Such staff were given a one-time irrevocable choice to either (i) opt to receive the new Flex Allowance going forward, or (ii) remain under the existing arrangements, including eligibility for the mortgage subsidy.
+HR undertook a communications campaign, including a general presentation for staff as well as the possibility of one-on-one sessions with affected staff to answer questions and model best outcomes based on their individual financial situations. - 6.
+The choice to move to the new Flex Allowance was voluntary.
+All staff were required to sign a Declaration Statement stating whether they wished to become eligible to receive the Flex Allowance as of 1 October 2012.
+Staff declared that they understood the decision to be a one-time, irreversible decision, and that the impact of the changes in the future may be different to the impact at the time (i.e., in 2012). - 7.
+The Appellant did not affirmatively opt for the Flex Allowance by the prescribed deadline.
+According to her testimony before the ARC, she misunderstood that transitioning to eligibility for the Flex Allowance required staff to make an affirmative choice to do so; the default for not choosing Flex was to remain as a pre-2012 Non-Flex Staff Member, as set out in Section 20 of the Directive on General Compensation.
+The Appellant has explained that she was pregnant at the time with her second child, and was under considerable workplace stress; these factors made it difficult for her to focus on the benefits changes underway.
+Moreover, although she was a relatively new staff member, no one from HR ever approached her to explain the change or assist her in understanding her options.